Click the button below and we’ll match you to your puppy.

 If you notice any of the above symptoms, take your Cavalier King Charles Spaniel puppy to the vet.
 They may have a more serious condition or be exhibiting unusual behaviors.
 A veterinarian will assess the Cavalier King Charles Spaniel puppy’s eyes at every exam to check for any eye disease that may be affecting its health.
 They can also diagnose and treat any underlying diseases, including cataracts.

 Cavaliers are excellent with children.
 They are not easily startled and don’t mind being grabbed.
 In public, though, they should be on a leash.
 Some children are afraid of dogs and may react badly to being licked.
 Keep in mind that a Cavalier puppy will need training before you can fully enjoy its company.
-However, Cavaliers will respond well to the right training method.
+However, the Cavaliers will respond well to the right training method.

 To train a Cavalier KC Spaniel puppy, start at an early age.
 This breed is full of personality and devotion to its family.
 Consequently, early socialization and consistent leadership are essential.
 Here are some tips to make your Cavalier a well-behaved, obedient pup.
 Listed below are tips to get started!
 Let’s explore the advantages of owning Cavalier KC Spaniel puppies!

 Exercise: Since Cavaliers are high-energy dogs, they should get 30 minutes of daily exercise.
 A brisk walk or brief jog will often do the trick.
-Games that include fetch and tug-of-war are also excellent approaches to exercise.
+Games that include fetching and tug-of-war are also excellent approaches to exercise.
 To make training fun, weave in treats and praise when your dog does a good job.
 This way, the dog will associate the behavior with treats, praise, and food.

 Potty training: Cavalier KC Spaniel puppies are usually very easy to potty train.
 Using positive reinforcement and avoiding negative methods, these dogs are highly motivated to learn.
-Walking your Cavalier King Charles Spaniel puppy will get plenty of exercise and allow it to explore his surroundings.
+Walking your Cavalier King Charles Spaniel puppy will get plenty of exercise and allow it to explore its surroundings.
 If you can’t find a trainer, consider purchasing a training DVD from Bark Busters.

 While you might think a Cavalier KC Spaniel puppy is a housedog, that is not the case.
 Cavaliers are not independent, but they love to please their owners.
 While they do not take to change or separation anxiety very well, their size and temperament make them an ideal housedog.
 Louie learned early on that consistency is the key to training.
 She did this by making sure her Cavalier received the same attention each time she was rewarded for her good behavior.